 Study Mathematics in the US

-Mathematics is a very popular area of study in the U.S. International students interested in mathematics can find many great places to study.
-Along with being an interesting subject to study, a degree in mathematics can lead to many excellent career opportunities in the future.
+Mathematics is a popular academic field in the US.
+International students interested in mathematics in the US can choose from a long, diverse list of schools, price ranges, and areas of the country.
+Along with being an interesting subject to study, with infinite specializations and applications, a degree in mathematics can lead to many excellent career opportunities in the future.
+As a mathematics major, you learn to navigate problems that deal with extremely abstract thinking with ease, which is something that employers value in every field.

 Why Study Mathematics?